Mushi-mushi/mushi-mushi.github.io/_posts/2020-02-09-a-new-foe-has-appeared.markdown

 And that the file was only getting decompiled on my windows environment...

-Finaly we can uncompyle the file:
+Finaly we can uncompile the file:
 {% highlight python%}
 C:\Users\user\Desktop>uncompyle6 final2.pyc
 # uncompyle6 version 3.6.2